Relzarick/Relzarick.github.io/README.md

 redo the animation
 add blur
-fix the projects and about me when minimized add the fcc certs to page redo the code split up everything to make more clear
+fix the projects and about me when minimized add  fcc clean up the code split up styles to make more clean abt me right side padding fade the main image make less cringe
+** make accessible for mobile
+improve readability for about section when maximized (push the whole section to the bottom)